tszyulau/tszyulau.github.io/README.md

 Linear Regression and Ridge Regression showed remarkably similar performance, with near-identical R² values around 0.732 and RMSE values approximately 0.826.
 These linear models explained roughly 73% of the variance in PM2.5 levels but exhibited relatively high prediction errors, suggesting limitations in capturing the complex relationships between pollutants.

-While Random Forest and Gradient Boosting have demonstrated significantly improved predictive capabilities.
-The Random Forest model achieved an R² of 0.877, reducing the RMSE to 0.561 and the MAE to 0.387, indicating a substantial improvement over linear approaches.
-The Gradient Boosting model further enhanced these results, achieving the highest R² of 0.880, the lowest RMSE of 0.554, and an MAE of 0.391.
+While Random Forest and Gradient Boosting have demonstrated significantly improved predictive capabilities, indicating the complex non-linear prediction models have a substantial improvement over linear approaches.
+The Gradient Boosting model achieved an R² of 0.974, reducing the RMSE to 0.300 and the MAE to 0.229.
+The Gradient Boosting model further enhanced these results, achieving the highest R² of 0.979, the lowest RMSE of 0.270, and an MAE of 0.196.

-Ultimately, from the metrics result table, we can conclude that the **Gradient Boosting model** is able to explains about 87.96% of the variance in PM2.5 levels effectively, indicating a strong predictive capability and emerged as the most effective approach to accurately forecast PM2.5 concentrations.
-Therefore, Gradient Boosting model is used for subsequent trend analysis and pollution prediction in this study below.
+Ultimately, from the metrics result table, we can conclude that the **Random Forest model** is able to explains about 97.88% of the variance in PM2.5 levels effectively, indicating a strong predictive capability and emerged as the most effective approach to accurately forecast PM2.5 concentrations.
+Therefore, **Random Forest** model is used for subsequent trend analysis and pollution prediction in this study below.